FAST Action Can Reduce Stroke Damage To The Brain

 Patients who do suffer a stroke can require physical rehabilitation.
 At Michigan Head & Spine Institute, physiatrists – physical medicine and rehabilitation doctors have the expertise to work with stroke patients to return each person to being able to function to the fullest extent possible.

-Dr. Fessler often sees stroke patients in the emergency room during a stroke.
-He also treats patients for other neurosurgical conditions, including diagnosis and treatment of unruptured aneurysms.
 For those who require rehabilitation, a consult with an MHSI physiatrist for stroke rehabilitation can be scheduled by calling 248-784-3667.